-Whilst you can propagate monstera into potting soil just fine, I prefer propagating into a clear jar of water as water-propagated roots grow quicker, and with a transparent vessel, you can see the health of the roots and how large are.
+Whilst you can propagate monstera into potting soil just fine, I prefer propagating into a clear jar of water as water-propagated roots grow quicker.
+With a transparent vessel, you can see the health of the roots and how large they are.

-The longer the monstera stays as a cutting without roots the more vulnerable it is dying due to a lack of nutrients.
-The roots develop much faster in water compared to soil so the monstera can establish much quicker and sustain itself which is why the rate of success is higher when propagating in water compared to soil.
+The longer your monstera stays as a cutting without roots the more vulnerable it is dying due to a lack of nutrients.
+The roots develop much faster in water compared to soil, so the monstera can establish much quicker and sustain itself, which is why the rate of success is higher when propagating in water compared to soil.

 What is the Best Time of Year for Monstera Propagation?

 You can propagate monstera in water from cuttings at any time of year.
-However it should be noted that you are more likely to have success during Spring and Summer as the roots grow more quickly, therefore the plant monstera can be transferred to a potting medium and established in a shorter time frame.
+However, it should be noted that you are more likely to succeed during Spring and Summer as the roots grow more quickly.
+Therefore, the monstera can be transferred to a potting medium and established in a shorter time frame.

-If you are trying to propagate a cutting in Winter, then it is possible the roots may take too long to form due to cooler temperatures and lower light intensity.
+If you are trying to propagate a cutting in Winter, then the roots may take too long to form due to cooler temperatures and lower light intensity.

 Can You Propagate from Just a Leaf?

-To propagate monstera from a cutting you have to cut the stem below a node as new roots only form from a node.
-A leaf cutting without a node will not be able to form roots causing it to shrivel up and rot as it cannot uptake water or nutrients.
+To propagate monstera from a cutting, you have to cut the stem below a node, as new roots only form from a node.
+A leaf-cutting without a node will not be able to form roots, causing it to shrivel up and rot as it cannot take up water or nutrients.

 Where to Cut Monstera for Propagation?

-The best place to cut a monstera for propagation is a few center meters below the node as shown the the photo below where I have placed the blade.
-It is essential to cut below the node as this is where the roots will form, so if you cut above this point the plant will not form roots and die.
+The best place to cut a monstera for propagation is a few center meters below the node, as shown in the photo below, where I have placed the blade.
+It is essential to cut below the node as this is where the roots will form, so if you cut above this point, the plant will not form roots and die.

-As you can see in the photo, I am taking a cutting that has an aerial root just above the node.
+As you can see in my photo, I am taking a cutting with an aerial root just above the node.

-This is because the aerial roots form lots of side roots very quickly when placed in water, so your monstera can begin drawing up moisture and nutrients to sustain itself so it can be established before rotting.
+This is because the aerial roots form many side roots very quickly when placed in water, so your monstera can begin drawing up moisture and nutrients to sustain itself so it can be established before rotting.

 - Let the end of the cutting dry out for about 2 hours.
-This allows the end to partially callous over which is another step to reduce the risk of fungal or bacterial disease entering the cutting.
+This allows the end to partially callous over, which is another step that I have found to reduce the risk of fungal or bacterial disease entering the cutting.

 - Treat the wound with an anti-fungal ingredient to prevent disease.
 I personally recommend using either cinnamon or unpasteurized honey (both of which work effectively as an inexpensive fungicide treatment) to treat the wound on the bottom of the cutting and on the mother plant.

 6. Place the cutting in a clear vessel (a jam jar or clear plastic jug works well) and fill up the jar so that the node and the aerial root are submerged.
 Ensuring the node is underwater stimulates the roots to grow.
-Here is a photo of how much the new roots have grown in one week:
+Here is a photo of how much the new roots have grown in one week on my cutting:

 10. Find a pot large enough to accommodate your monstera’s roots and prepare your potting mixture.
 In my experience, a potting mix of 80% compost and 20% orchid potting mix works best as this provides the right balance of moisture retention and good drainage.

-Why You Should Use Rooting Hormone Powder When Propagating Monstera
+Why I Think You Should Use Rooting Hormone Powder When Propagating Monstera

 I performed an experiment where I took 6 cuttings from various monstera plants.
 I applied hormone rooting powder at the base of 3 cuttings before propagation and propagated 3 cuttings without the powder.